yuwang0103/yuwang0103.github.io/_pages/Recruiting.md

 Basic Information:
 ------
 - Contact Information: yuwang@uoregon.edu
-- Requirement: For PhD, the suggested TOEFL from the department is beyond 88, and the GRE is optional; see [here](https://scds.uoregon.edu/cs/graduate-programs/phd) for more detailed information.
+- Requirement: For PhD, the suggested TOEFL from the department is beyond 88, and the GRE is optional; <br>
+See [here](https://scds.uoregon.edu/cs/graduate-programs/phd) for more detailed information.

 Resource Provided: